Tutorial

 hydra-node

-will run. - A Hydra verification key to identify them in the head.
+will run - A Hydra verification key to identify them in the head

-- A Cardano verification key to identify them on the blockchain.
+- A Cardano verification key to identify them on the blockchain

-Step 3: Start the Hydra node
+Step 3.
+Start the Hydra node

-of the hydra-node
+Start the hydra-node

 - Alice